 We are developing product candidates based on novel technologies, and we, directly or with potential collaboration partners, intend to understand and deliver the requisite demonstration of safety and efficacy that the FDA and comparable foreign regulatory authorities may seek for the approval of our product candidates, which comprise a biologic or drug within the RaniPill capsule.
 It is possible that the regulatory approval process may take significant time and resources and require deliverables from independent third parties not under our control.
 For some of our product candidates, the regulatory approval path and requirements may not be clear or may change, which could add significant delay and expense.
 For example, although we have engaged in pre-submission meetings with the FDA, we have limited feedback from the FDA on the clinical trials that will be necessary to support BLA or NDA submissions for any of our product candidates.
-The FDA or regulatory authorities outside the U.S. may require more or different data or documentation regarding the RaniPill technology or our product candidates than we generate or anticipate, which could cause delays to planned clinical activities.
 Delays or failure to obtain regulatory approval of any of the products that we or potential collaboration partners develop using our novel technologies would adversely affect our business.